 For the majority of you who visit this blog all the time, this post really isn’t for you.
-I’d love you to take the time to read it and comment on it if you wish to, but the truth of the matter is I don’t expect most of you to take the time to read this entire post.
-I know Beverly’s not going to read it, but Bev, this is a post that you might want to share with some of your readers or radio listeners whenever the topic of what blogging is all about comes up.
+I’d love you to take the time to read it and comment on it, but the truth of the matter is I don’t expect most of you to take the time to read this entire post.
+I also hope you share this post with some of your readers or friends or whomever whenever the topic of what blogging is all about comes up.

-Everybody has been warned this is going to be long; let’s get started.
+Y’all have been warned this is going to be long; let’s get started.

 If all you’re doing is posting a bunch of pictures or videos all the time, that’s not real blogging because you really haven’t given anything of yourself.
-That is, of course, not assuming that every video you put on a blog is you talking; I think we can make an allowance for that, because some people really hate writing and would rather make videos.
-And, as I’ve learned lately, it does take some work to get videos down to a science so that you don’t look like an idiot.
+That is, of course, not assuming that every video you put on a blog is you talking or that you’re sharing your own images.
+I think we can make allowances for that, because some people really hate writing and would rather make videos.
+As I’ve learned lately, it takes some work to get videos down to a science so that you don’t look like an idiot.

 The sidebar pro to that is if you’re blogging to highlight your business or your expertise in something.
-Blogging is a great way to show that, and because blogs aren’t static, that meaning you have the opportunity to write something new every day if you want to, you also get to show the range of your expertise.
+Blogging is a great way to show that, and because blogs aren’t static, that means you have the opportunity to write something new every day if you want to.
+You also get to show the range of your expertise.

 Another pro about blogging is that you can make money from it.
 Not all that many people make a lot of money from it, but it can happen.
 I don’t make a lot of money off of this blog, but I have a different blog where I’ve taken in a lot of money from people who want to advertise on it.
-I’m not rich by any means, but as I continue to add content and traffic continues to build the possibility of increasing how much money I make off that blog will grow.
-But anyone who blogs only for the reason of trying to make money will often find themselves failing, wondering why it didn’t work, and giving it up.
+I have a 3rd blog that’s been generating some affiliate sales lately; I’m not mad at that.

 One last negative is keeping a blog going for a long time.
 Some very well known bloggers who have had great success with their blogs and made money off their blogs have suddenly found themselves two or three years later feeling too much pressure to continue writing those blogs.
-A minor statistic I did for myself a couple of weeks ago, based on looking at people who make comments on this blog when it was new, show that almost 50% of those blogs no longer existed, or the people who had them had stopped writing on them.
+A minor statistic I came to researching on my own shows that many people who have commented on this blog when it was new have blogs that no longer exist, or the people who had them had stopped writing on them.

 If I haven’t scared you off yet, let’s talk about what you need to think about before you ever start blogging.

 The second issue is what is your passion?
 For instance, even if you’re an accountant and know a lot about accounting, you might want to talk about monster trucks instead because it’s a passion of yours.
 It certainly offers up the opportunity to appeal to more people than accounting might, and unless you’re writing a business blog, passion and enthusiasm goes a long way towards attracting other people to your blog.

 Something else to think about is the concept of niche versus non-niche blogging.
 A niche blog basically says you write on one subject and one subject only.
 Say for instance that you want to talk about painting, and I mean house or building painting, not art.
 Every article you write will concern painting and nothing else.

 However, a niche blog doesn’t mean that you have to limit yourself as much as you might think.
-For instance, talking about painting houses or buildings offers a lot of things you can talk about.
+Talking about painting houses or buildings offers a lot of things you can talk about.
 You can talk about different brands of paint; you can talk about the ways of mixing paints together; you can talk about the different types of paint; you can talk about different ways of painting, such as textures and the like; you can even talk about some of the problems and successes you have had in painting different surfaces.
-There are lot more topics I could come up with, and I don’t even know how to paint. 🙂
+There are a lot more topics I could come up with, and I don’t even know how to paint. 🙂

 Non-niche blogging is a different story entirely.
 For instance, you might be someone who likes to write a lot of stories on different subjects, even funny stories.
 You might be a conspiracy theorist that sees government intrusions across the world in many different areas.
 Or you might be someone who just likes to tell things about your life, what you discover, or anything that comes to mind, kind of like this blog most of the time.